 About HCC (hepatocellular carcinoma)

 HCC (hepatocellular carcinoma) is the most common type of liver cancer.
-It usually develops in people who have an underlying chronic disorder affecting their liver.
+It often occurs in a scarred or damaged liver.

 Causes